Jean-Tinland/simple-bar/README.md

 $ git clone https://github.com/Jean-Tinland/simple-bar $HOME/Library/Application\ Support/Übersicht/widgets/simple-bar
 ```

-**Becareful, the folder containing the widget must be name `simple-bar`, otherwise, simple-bar will never launch.**
+**Be careful, the folder containing the widget must be named `simple-bar`, otherwise, simple-bar will never launch.**

 [JetBrains Mono](https://www.jetbrains.com/lp/mono/) is used by default.
 You can set your own font in the "Global" settings tab.